The trusted source for

 “A lot of times, patients would be monitored for days without an assessment to determine if they really needed to have that monitoring continued.
 Hospitalists would put patients on our telemetry units for progressive care and say the patient doesn’t need to be monitored, but then the nurses thought they needed to be monitored because it was a telemetry unit,” she says.
 “There was a lot of confusion around who needed to be monitored.
 It was not without risks, either, because the literature has shown that patients who are monitored will have a higher risk of adverse outcomes.”

 Excessive and unnecessary ECG monitoring can contribute to alarm fatigue and has even been tied to fatalities, Sendelbach notes.
 The best practice for ECG monitoring calls for it to be used in the ICU only with a program that includes continuing assessment of its value, with the option to discontinue it while the patient remains in the ICU, she says.

-The goal was to use ECG monitoring in the ICU only for those patients who truly needed it, Sendelbach says.
+The goal was to use ECG monitoring outside the ICU only for those patients who truly needed it, Sendelbach says.
 To accomplish that, she worked with Kristin Sandau, PhD, RN, staff nurse at United Hospital/Allina Health and professor of nursing at Bethel University in St. Paul.
 Sandau chaired the 2017 American Heart Association (AHA) team that updated the ECG monitoring practice standards.
 (The standards are available online at: https://bit.ly/2V9lv2V.)

 Sandau says the overuse of ECG monitoring is a side effect of the rapid proliferation of technology in healthcare over recent years.